MauricioLudwig/mauricioludwig/README.md

 ### Hi there 👋

 I'm Mauricio.
 I'm a full stack developer living in Stockholm, Sweden.
+I'm fond of anything JavaScript & Mathematics and occasionally write.

 <!--
 **MauricioLudwig/mauricioludwig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.